 Tickets for Angkor Wat

 There are several different tickets you can purchase.
-A 1-day pass will set you back $37, a 30day pass will cost you $62 and a 7-day pass is priced $72.
+A 1-day pass will set you back $37, a 3-day pass will cost you $62, and a 7-day pass is priced at $72.
 You can pay the entrance fee in US Dollars, Cambodian Riel, Thai Bath or Euro.
-The ticket office is about 4 kilometres away from the town of Siem Reap and it’s open from 4.30 am to 5.30 pm daily.
+The ticket office is about 4 kilometres away from the town of Siem Reap, and it’s open from 4.30 am to 5.30 pm daily.
 It’s an amazing experience to see the sunrise or sunset over the temples!
-Bring plenty of drinking water as it can be boiling!
-The prices for drinks and food are way more expensive around the temples and you might want to bring some snacks instead.
+Please bring plenty of drinking water as it can be hot outside!
+The prices for drinks and food are way higher around the temples and, you might want to bring some snacks instead.

 In Siem Reap, you can enjoy wonderful street food from the vendors along the riverside.
 A vegetarian meal will cost you around $1-$1,25.
-If you like to add some meat a meal will cost around $1,50-$2.
-Try one of the wonderful fresh juices as well which only cost $1!
+If you like to add some meat, a meal will cost around $1,50-$2.
+Try one of the wonderful fresh juices as well, which only cost $1!
 If you like to venture out into the nightlife of Siem Reap, Pub Street seems to be the place!
 Instead, I ventured over the night markets to check what handicrafts were on offer.
-I also really liked the old market where you can buy fresh fruits, vegetables, clothes and the most random things.
-Personally, 2 nights in Siem Reap was enough for me to visit the town and to explore the beauty of Angkor Wat.
+I really liked the old market to buy fresh fruits, vegetables, clothes and the most random things.
+Personally, 2 nights in Siem Reap was enough for me to visit the town and explore Angkor Wat’s beauty.

 A visit to Cambodia is not complete without a visit to the islands.
 From Sihanoukville, you can take a ferry to Koh Rong or Koh Rong Sanloem.
-Again a personal opinion, but Sihanoukville isn’t a pretty place anymore.
-I took a night bus from Siem Reap to this city and I was happy to be on the ferry.
-Some travellers decide to stay in Sihanoukville for a night but I’d like to see as little as possible of the place.
-The prices at the bar/restaurant at the ferry port are ridiculously high.
-4$ for a coffee and $1 to use the toilet.
-And there isn’t much around to eat or drink so maybe stock up on a snack or two beforehand when you’re waiting for the ferry.
+I took a night bus from Siem Reap to this city, and I was happy to be on the ferry.
+Some travellers decide to stay in Sihanoukville for a night, but I’d like to see as little as possible of the place.
+The prices at the bar/restaurant at the ferry port are high for Cambodian standards – $4 for a coffee and $1 to use the toilet.
+And there isn’t much around to eat or drink, so maybe stock up on a snack or two beforehand when you’re waiting for the ferry.

-Koh Rong Sankoem is the quieter of the two islands and you’ll arrive there in about 45 minutes by speed ferry.
-On Koh Rong, which can be reached in about 1 hour, there are some more bars and beaches to enjoy a party but has lovely quiet beaches as well.
+Koh Rong Sankoem is the quieter of the two islands, and you’ll arrive there in about 45 minutes by speed ferry.
+On Koh Rong, which can be reached in about 1 hour, there are some more bars and beaches to enjoy a party but has lovely quiet beaches.
 I paid $22 for a return ticket on the ferry from Sihanoukville to Koh Rong.
-There are plenty of accommodations in the village as well as the village beach that stretches until White Beach.
+There are plenty of accommodations in the village and the village beach that stretches until White Beach.
 Being the nature lover that I am, I preferred the quiet area towards 4K Beach.
 You can sleep here in tents, hostels, bungalows and resorts.
 So for every budget, there are some options on the island.
 It takes around 20-30 minutes to walk to the village from 4K Beach.
 And don’t worry about your luggage!
 From the Community Pier where you arrive, you can take a boat taxi to your accommodation.

 Swimming with plankton

 And did you ever swim with plankton?
-When there is a new moon there is a big change you can see the plankton shine in the shallow water.
-I went swimming close to 4K Beach and after moving my hands and feet I could see the plankton!
+When there is a new moon, there is a big chance you can see the plankton shine in the shallow water.
+I went swimming close to 4K Beach, and after moving my hands and feet, I could see the plankton!
 A beautiful moment under a starry night!
 Make day trips to Long Beach, Coconut Beach or visit Pineapple Island!
 Or go ziplining in the Cambodian jungle!
 There are plenty of hammocks on the island to assure you have a relaxing holiday.
 Bring a book and enjoy the sunset!

-There is no ATM on the island at the moment but you can exchange money in some hotels.
+There is no ATM on the island at the moment of writing, but you can exchange money in some hotels.

 A dark history

-One of the most famous sites in Phnom Pehn is the Killing Fields which are located about 15 kilometres outside of the city.
+One of the most famous sites in Phnom Pehn is the Killing Fields, located about 15 kilometres outside of the city.
 Many tour operations offer tours to both the Killing Fields and the Tuol Sleng Prison, also known as Prison S21.
-If you want to travel by yourself you can also take a tuk-tuk or taxi.
-Here, you will learn a lot about the Khmer Rouge regime in a time where collectively more than a million people were killed.
+If you want to travel by yourself, you can also take a tuk-tuk or taxi.
+Here, you will learn a lot about the Khmer Rouge regime in a time when collectively, more than a million people were killed.

 Boat tours on the Mekong river

 If you want to do something lighter, it is nice to take a boat tour on the Mekong river.
 Every evening, many ferry companies offer a 1-1,5 hour tour on the river.
 I opted in for a booze-free, 1-hour tour and paid $6.
-Instead, I bought a couple of beers in the supermarket which you are allowed to bring on board.
-You can also opt for the option to take an all-you-can-drink tour which would take 1,5 hours and is priced at $15.
+Instead, I bought a couple of beers in the supermarket that you can bring on board.
+You can also opt to take an all-you-can-drink tour that would take 1,5 hours and is priced at $15.
 After the boat trip, you can enjoy some nice street food at the night market where they also sell a lot of clothes and jewellery.

 Shopping in Phnom Penh